Dushistov/flapigen-rs/book/src/foreign-class.md

 {{#include ../../jni_tests/src/java_glue.rs.in:arc_mutex_usage}}
 ```

-And `rust_swig` will be instructed to generate code to call each method listed above
+And `flapigen` will be instructed to generate code to call each method listed above
 with `lock().unwrap().method` syntax.

 Also may be you want export `trait` implementation as `foregin_class`.
-The `rust_swig` can not work with `Box<Trait>`, because of it requires unstable/unsafe API to
+The `flapigen` can not work with `Box<Trait>`, because of it requires unstable/unsafe API to
 convert boxed trait to something that can be transferred via FFI border,
 but it can work with `Box<Box<Trait>>`, so via **self_type** you can represent boxed trait as class: